Ross Elliott Surveying

 RICS Home Survey – Level 2

-A Level 2 report is suitable for many conventionally/simply built properties and provides more of a high level summary of defects.
-These can typically include Victorian terraced houses, semi-detached properties from the 1950s, and detached houses from the 1980s.
+A Level 2 report is suitable for many conventionally built properties.
+These can typically include Victorian terraced houses, semi-detached properties from the 1930s and 1950s, and detached houses from the 1980s.

-A Level 2 report is concise and less comprehensive than a Level 3 service.
-This level of service is for clients who are seeking a professional opinion at an economical price.
-The focus is on assessing the general condition of the main elements of a property.
-A level 2 service may result in referrals for further investigations.
+A Level 2 report is concise and for clients who are seeking a professional opinion at an economical price and provides more of a high level summary of defects.
+The focus is on assessing the general condition of the main elements of a property and may result in referrals for further investigations.
 They outline likely remedial work, who should do it and when, and the implications of not addressing problems, and make it clear that the client should obtain any further advice and quotations before entering a legal agreement.

 The reports include: